-The above data reveals a truth that cannot be seen very easily, because it flys on the wall, off records.
-Slaves are everywhere, most of the time they are quite hard to recognize.
-They look to us like a normal labourer working on the farms or workers in the factory, but some of them might be facing violence every next day.
+The above data reveals a truth that cannot be seen very easily, because it flies on the wall, off records.
+Slaves are everywhere, and most of the time they are quite hard to recognize.
+They look to us like a normal labourer working on farms or workers in the factory, but some of them might be facing violence every next day.

 Forms of modern slavery

-Slavery in the modern day have taken many forms:
+Slavery in the modern day has taken many forms:

-- Human Trafficking: most of the trafficked humans are trafficked to be used as salves in big farms and factories under rich owner.
+- Human Trafficking: most the trafficked humans are trafficked to be used as slaves in big farms and factories under rich owners.

 - Slavery of children: one out of every four people stuck in modern slavery is a child.
 Children are trafficked or children of poverty-stricken people are pushed to be slaves